 The Hawkmouth in Super Mario Bros.
 2 (the one that acts as an end of level gate) scared the crap out of some in the end of World 7-2 when it flew off the wall and tried to chase them!

 And then you get past the door to confront Wart — and the music changes to this creepy, disturbing horror/techno mix that just messes with your concentration while you have to catch vegetables in midair and throw them into Wart's open mouth (as opposed to the other bosses where you just had to hit them with weapons).

 Phanto.
-Creepy pumpkin masks that move really fast and chase you.
+Creepy pumpkin masks that guard keys; when you pick up a key, they come to live and move really fast and chase you.

-Oh, and you swim in a red lake at some point...
-Just a hint: It's NOT lava.
+At some point Mario swims through a lava-like substance in 8-Battleship...
+Just a hint: The lake is not NOT lava.
 If you could not figure it, it is BLOOD.
 Yes, you swim through a lake of blood.

 The Angry Sun made some too scared to play past World 2.